Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Introduction

 The uncertainty in the resolution of the ratio puzzle jeopardizes the extraction of reliable form factor information, especially at the high $Q^2$ covered by the Jefferson Lab 12 GeV program.
 New data are needed to resolve the discrepancy.

-Both theory and phenomenological extractions predominantly predict a roughly proportional relationship of the TPE effect with $1-\varepsilon$ and a sub-linear increase with $Q^2$.
+Both theory and phenomenological extractions predominantly predict a roughly proportional relationship of the TPE effect with $1-\varepsilon$ and a sub-linear increase with $Q^2$. $\varepsilon$ is the polarization of the virtual photon in the one-photon exchange approximation.
 Constraints on the non-linearities in the TPE effect are given in \cite{tvaskis06}.
 However, interaction rates drop sharply with smaller $\varepsilon$ and higher $Q^2$, corresponding to higher beam energies and larger electron scattering angles.
-The kinematic region of interest is easily accessible using the spectrometers in Hall A. As seen below, with the proposed positron source at Jefferson Lab, a clear measurement of the TPE could be made in less than 2 weeks in Hall A.
+The kinematic region of interest is easily accessible using the spectrometers in Hall A. As seen below, with the proposed positron source at Jefferson Lab, a clear measurement of the TPE could be made in two weeks.